Cairo Bucket List: Amazing Places to Visit in Cairo, Egypt

 Know more about Islam at the Al-Azhar Mosque

 This isn’t just a mosque but a vast complex that houses the cradles of civilization.
-For one, it has one of the world’s oldest universities on-site: Al-Azhar University that is a leading theological university in Islamic studies.
+It has one of the world’s oldest universities on-site: Al-Azhar University is a leading theological university in Islamic studies.
 Additionally, it has a prayer hall that is 3,000 square meter-wide.

 Climb the top of Bab Zuweila